 - Avoid specializing in one sport.
 This is especially important for children who are prone to injury and burnout.

-If you are in the Los Angeles area and are looking for exceptional care from some of the top orthopaedic surgeons in the world, schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://www.ortho.keckmedicine.org/request-an-appointment/.
+If you’re in the Los Angeles area and are looking for exceptional care from top orthopaedic surgeons, schedule an appointment, by calling (800) USC-CARE (800-872-2273) or by visiting https://www.ortho.keckmedicine.org/request-an-appointment/.